Forex Trading Money Management – An EYE OPENING Article

 An Eye-Opening Article on Forex Trading Money Management

-I will warn you that what you are about to read is likely to be contradictory to what you may have read or heard about forex money management and risk control.
-I can only tell you that what am I about to divulge to you is the way I trade, it is the way many professional forex traders manage capital.
+I will warn you that what you are about to read is likely to be contradictory to what you may have already learned about forex money management and risk control in other places.
+I can only tell you that what am I about to divulge to you is the way I trade and it is the way many professional forex traders manage capital.
 So get ready, open your mind, and enjoy this article on how to effectively grow your trading account by effectively managing your money.
-If your using the 2% rule, this may put that method into question, which is the point… to make you think about it from all angles and perspectives.
+Just remember, everything I talk about on this website is based on real world application, not recycled theory.

 Everyone knows that money management is a crucial aspect of successful forex trading.
 Yet most people don’t spend nearly enough time concentrating on developing or implementing a money management plan.
 The paradox of this is that until you develop your money management skills and consistently utilize them on every single trade you execute, you will never be a consistently profitable trader.